 Key aspects of diplomatic relations

 The Swiss-Cuban Chamber of Commerce promotes trade relations between the two countries, which are nonetheless modest.
-In 2017 Switzerland imported CHF 38 million worth of goods, mainly agricultural products, from Cuba.
-Swiss exports – mainly machinery, pharmaceutical and chemical products, and precision instruments – amounted to CHF 20 million.
+In 2022 Switzerland imported CHF 39.6 million worth of goods from Cuba, mainly agricultural products.
+Swiss exports to Cuba – mainly machinery, pharmaceutical and chemical products, and precision instruments – amounted to CHF 7.2 million.

 Cooperation in education, research and innovation

-Researchers from Cuba can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.
+Researchers with Cuban citizenship can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

 Development cooperation and humanitarian aid

 Switzerland supports the efforts of Cuban society to further the nation's development in a peaceful and participatory manner on the basis of the social achievements that have been made to date.
-It promotes local initiatives that improve living conditions and strengthen institutions by means of practical measures.
+It promotes local initiatives that improve living conditions and strengthen institutions by means of practical measures, with a special focus on developing municipalities since 2011.
+Furthermore, Switzerland supports national strategies to promote local development in the areas of agriculture and housing.
+In 2021 Switzerland allocated about CHF 10.9 million to international cooperation in Cuba.
+In total, Switzerland invested more than CHF 64 million in Cuba as part of its 2017–21 cooperation strategy.

 Swiss nationals in Cuba

-According to statistics on the Swiss Abroad, 310 Swiss nationals were living in Cuba at the end of 2017.
+According to statistics on the Swiss abroad, there were 217 Swiss nationals living in Cuba at the end of 2022.

 History of bilateral relations